DiscRoomFan36/tile_editor/README.md

 ### For basic tile editor (1.0?):

-- make default more obvious
-- Remove rainbow colors, (but keep a secret toggle?)
 - Something to add more tiles to the pallet
 - Add right-clicking to pallet to set default